akirill0v/website/content/en/docs/guides/flux-e2e.md

 2. `allow-webhooks` permits clients from any namespace to reach the Flux notification controller on any port, for the purpose of sending notifications via webhook when events are emitted from sources that the Notification Controller can be subscribed to.

 3. `allow-egress` permits agents in the `flux-system` namespace to send traffic outside of the namespace, (for the purpose of reaching any remote `GitRepository`, `HelmRepository`, `ImageRepository`, or `Provider`), and denies ingress for any traffic from pods or other clients outside of `flux-system` to prevent any traffic directed into the namespace.

+TODO: Add a reference to the install docs, (where this information should live permanently.)

 ### 6. `git push` - Webhook Receivers